kof/emoticons/readme.md

 ### emoticons.toString([fn:Function])

 Get html string with all primary emoticons in order to display an overview.
+Optionally pass your own template builder function.

 ### emoticons.tpl(name:String, code:String)